Intermediate20 min readPackaging

 Mitsubishi Ladder Logic Example for Packaging Automation

 Complete working example demonstrating Ladder Logic implementation for Packaging Automation using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Packaging Automation Control